socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

    another error message calling out another error in the submission.
 Repeat the retry process until all errors are corrected.
-2. I have multiple counties and program areas to submit.
+3. I have multiple counties and program areas to submit.
 Can I reuse my Token to repeat Step 2?
    * Yes.
 The Token can be used to repeat Step 2 several times.
    However, the token is time-sensitive and will need to be recreated at 60 minutes.

-3. What does a response of "message":"Unauthorized" mean?
+4. What does a response of "message":"Unauthorized" mean?
    * It means there is an issue with your bearer token, a token is valid for 60 minutes, so you may need to recreate it.
+   Please also check which HTTP command you are using and make sure it's a PUT, rather than a POST or a GET.

-4. How do I complete the certification reimbursement process?
+5. How do I complete the certification reimbursement process?
    * Reach out to the AOIC with reimbursement specific questions.
 They are providing a FAQ for things related to this process.

-5. Who can I contact for assistance?
+6. Who can I contact for assistance?
    * Please contact [data-certification@tylertech.com](mailto:data-certification@tylertech.com) for
    assistance, questions, or live support.

-6. What are the data elements necessary for certification of each Program?
+7. What are the data elements necessary for certification of each Program?
    * See the Pipeline Critical Elements section above or review this SharePoint folder for .txt examples of each data